greynoodle/greynoodle/README.md

 - 👋 Hi, I’m @Yusif Tijani
 - 👀 I’m interested in coding, all things Apple, Marvel Cinematic Universe and Anime
-- 🌱 I’m currently learning SwiftUI and UIKit
+- 🌱 I’m currently working as a intern at Prifina.
-- 💞️ I’m looking to collaborate on any intersting Swift, SwiftUI and iOS projects
+- 💞️ I’m looking to collaborate on any intersting SwiftUi projects.
 - 📫 How to reach me yusiftijani@icloud.com

 <!---